iyamliane/Linux-Assignment-1/README.md

 **What is DigitalOcean?**

 DigitalOcean provides cloud computing services (object storage, databases, block storage etc.) allowing users (developers, startups, businesses) to deploy their applications.
-Users can create and deploy their own virtual private servers also known as Droplets.
+You can create and deploy your own virtual private servers also known as Droplets.

 This tutorial will walk you through the process of:
   1. Creating your SSH key pair